Kwaluseni

 The Kwaluseni constituency(Inkhudla) is located in the central of Eswatiniand has an area of 28.45 square kilometers.
-Almost half of it is Swazi nation land (communal) while almost all the tittle deed is found in the Matsapha Municipality.
+Almost half of it is Swazi nation land (communal) while almost all the title deeds are found in the Matsapha Municipality.
 There are four chiefdoms within the area, namely, Mbikwakhe, Kwaluseni, Mhlane, and Logoba.
 All the unplanned settlements are in the peri-urban area within Swazi nation land.

 Economy

 Kwaluseni is also known as a home to the University of Eswatini main campus.
 There are also other tertiary institutions around the Inkhundla.
-There is the institute of development management (IDM) and Gwamile Voctim.There are also a number of primary and high schools (piblic and private), which makes Kwaluseni a hub for young and educated individuals and offers a vibrant atmosphere.
+There is the institute of development management (IDM) and Gwamile Voctim.There are also a number of primary and high schools (public and private), which makes Kwaluseni a hub for young and educated individuals and offers a vibrant atmosphere.

 The so called Matsapha industrial town is also located within the Kwaluseni Inkhundla.
 The presence of this industrial town have provided employment opportunities to the people of Eswatini and have contributed to the growth of the area.
 A high number of people are migrating fro rural areas to the area leading to the high population.
 The Matsapha town is defined in the urban government Act of 1969 as amended in 2012 and covers an area of approximately 2000 hectors.The area was established as an industrial paŕk in 1965 and was officially gazetted in 1969.

 Matsapha started with a cardboard box factory in the 1960s.
 Today it's labyrinth of factories, warehouses and offices.
 It is a home to such big hitters such as Conco, the Coca Cola concentrate plant and fashion international, a garment manufacturer that employs over 1250 people.
 Other notable industries are Macmillan Swaziland, the country's most leading publisher and supplier of school textbooks, and Swaziland beverages which produces local soft drinks and beers.
 Matsapha is also served by a railway station on the Goba railway, which connects to the city of Sphofaneni to the east and also served by the Matsapha international airport.

 Besides the industrial town there are a number of business places owned by people, both formal and informal businesses.
 There are food outlets, salons, shops, car washes, places where one can go for fun and relaxing, to name a few.